 Email: dickinson@tc.columbia.edu Coordinator: Jane K. Dickinson, RN,

 PhD, CDE

 experience as a diabetes educator, if any, and your career goals

 • Resumé

 Apply Now

 ACADEMIC CATALOG

 Health & Behavior Studies "

 DIABETES EDUCATION AND MANAGEMENT

 PROGRAM FACULTY

 FACULTY

 O'Connell, Kathleen

 Isabel Maitland Stewart Professor of Nursing Education

 ADJUNCT PROFESSORS

-- Dickinson, Jane
+Dickinson, Jane

+Adjunct Associate Professor

-- Kernan, William
+Kernan, William

 Adjunct Assistant Professor of Health Education

-• Scollan-Koliopoulos, Melissa Adjunct Assistant Professor
+Scollan-Koliopoulos, Melissa Adjunct Assistant Professor

 DEGREES OFFERED

 DIABETES EDUCATION AND MANAGEMENT (DEDM)

 Master of Science (M.S.)

 CONTACT INFORMATION

 Phone: (646) 389-6242

 Fax:

 Email: dickinson@tc.columbia.edu Coordinator: Jane K. Dickinson, RN,

 PhD, CDE

+COLUMBIA UNIVERSITY

 ACADEMIC CATALOG

 Health & Behavior Studies "

 DIABETES EDUCATION AND MANAGEMENT

 PROGRAM COURSES

 HBSD 4110 BEHAVIOR CHANGE STRATEGIES FOR DIABETES PREVENTION AND CONTROL

-This course covers the complexity of the diabetes epidemic and the etiology, consequences, and treatment of diabetes.
-Biological, psychosocial, behavioral, environmental, and economic perspectives on the etiology and consequences of diabetes will be emphasized.
-A special emphasis will be placed on theoretical and evidence-based behavior strategies to prevent diabetes and to promote the health of those already diagnosed.
+This course explores a patient-centered and strengths-based approach to working with people who have diabetes.
+Students will discuss the role of language in this approach, and ways they can work with people to help them successfully manage and live well with diabetes.
+Students will also explore the role of age-related generations in behavior change.

-Faculty:
+Faculty: TBD

 HBSD 4120 PATHOPHYSIOLOGY OF DIABETES AND ITS COMPLICATIONS

 This course covers the physiology of normal energy metabolism and the pathophysiology of energy metabolism as seen in metabolic syndrome, the progression to type 2 diabetes, overt type 2 diabetes, as well as type 1, gestational, and drug-induced diabetes.
 Comorbid conditions and acute and chronic complications of diabetes and hyperglycemia will be addressed.

 Faculty: Dickinson, Jane

 HBSD 4130 Assessment of the Person with Diabetes

 This course teaches the clinician how to conduct a diabetes-focused assessment of the person with diabetes, with consideration for family dynamics and support.
 Emphasis is placed on cognitive, behavioral, and affective assessments, as well as select elements of the clinical assessment, i.e., the assessment of the "whole" person with diabetes.
 The findings from the assessment are then used as the basis for goal-setting.

 Faculty: Dickinson, Jane

 HBSD 4140 Preventive & Therapeutic Interventions in Diabetes Management

 This course covers the specific components of multimodal therapies used to treat diabetes and associated comorbidities, as well as to prevent the acute and chronic complications of diabetes, referencing evidence-based clinical practice guidelines whenever possible.
 The major elements of, indications for, rationales for, and complications of current therapeutic regimens will be explored.

 Faculty: Dickinson, Jane

-HBSD 4150 DIABETES SELF MANAGEMENT EDUCATION (DSME) PROGRAMS: DEVELOPMENT, IMPLEMENTATION, & EVALUATION
+HBSD 4150 DIABETES SELF MANAGEMENT EDUCATION (DSME)

+PROGRAMS: DEVELOPMENT, IMPLEMENTATION, & EVALUATION

 This course provides specific guidance regarding implementation of the National Standards for Diabetes Self Management Education (ADA, 2007) to create Diabetes Self-Management Education (DSME) programs that will fulfill ADA recognition or AADE accreditation requirements.

 Faculty: Dickinson, Jane

 DEGREES OFFERED

 DIABETES EDUCATION AND MANAGEMENT (DEDM)

 Master of Science (M.S.)

 CONTACT INFORMATION

 Phone: (646) 389-6242

 Fax: